duncancmt/fu/README.md

 ## Restrictions

-FU is designed to still be strictly compliant with [ERC20](https://eips.ethereum.org/EIPS/eip-20) as written.
-However, to make things a little more interesting, there are some additional restrictions beyond what ERC20 literally requires.
+FU is designed to still be almost completely compliant with [ERC20](https://eips.ethereum.org/EIPS/eip-20) as written (ERC20 doesn't allow tokens to return nothing to signal success).
+However, to make things a little more interesting, there are some additional restrictions the authors adopted during development beyond what ERC20 literally requires.

 * Calls to `transfer` or `transferFrom` reduce the balance of the caller/`from` by exactly the specified amount